loxley/halonadm/README.rst

 Just use the pip ::

   $ sudo pip install halonadm

+Archlinux package available in the AUR as halonadm.

 configuration
 ===============